NATIONAL BOARD MEMBERS

 A former President of Bass Pro Shops and the Founder/CEO of Macy’s Direct Marketing & Sales, Ron is no stranger to new enterprises.
 He has held a number of senior executive positions at several leading multi-channel retailers, including Talbots.
 There he was responsible for Direct & Stores Marketing, CRM, stores expansion, credit marketing and business development.
 He serves as a business mentor and as an advisory board member of the Silicon Valley Growth Syndicate, which holds investments in 65 tech startups.

 Ron is also the Managing Partner of Ramseyer & Associates, LLC, a multi-channel marketing, strategic planning and business fund raising consultancy He serves as Chairman of the Board for the Children’s Well-Being Foundation and currently resides on Boston’s South Shore in Duxbury, Massachusetts.
 Mr. Ramseyer received his MBA with a concentration in Marketing from the University of Chicago and his BA in Sociology from Northwestern University.

-Tennell Atkins, Board Member
+Tennell Atkins, National Board Member